 - Treat all requestors uniformly and provide the requestor all reasonable comfort and facility, including accommodation in accordance with ADA requirements;

 - Be informed about open records laws and educate employees on the requirements of those laws;

-- Inform requestors of the estimated charges greater than $40 and any changes in the estimates above 20% of the original estimate; and confirm that the requestor accepts the charges, has amended the request, or has sent a complaint of overcharges to the Office of the Attorney General, in writing before finalizing the request;
+- Inform requestors of the estimated charges greater than $40 and any changes in the estimates above 20% of the original estimate; and confirm that the requestor accepts the charges, has amended the request in writing before finalizing the request;

 - Inform the requestor if the information cannot be provided promptly and to set a date and time to provide it within a reasonable time;